ondrik/automata-benchmarks/vtf/README.md

 q2 a q4

-@NFA-REL
+@STATE-REL
+%Name "Simulation for aut1"      # identifier (optional)
 %For-Automaton aut1              # denotes on the states of which automaton the relation is
 %Type direct-sim                 # type of the relation (e.g. "direct-sim" for direct simulation)

 q1 q3             # denotes sim(q1, q3)
 q2 q1             # denotes sim(q2, q1)